 Testing blower speed M1

-Probe the female terminals of the wires labeled #4 and #6 of the blower motor connector.
+Probe the female terminals of the wires labeled #4 and #6 of the blower switch connector.

 Your multimeter should read continuity (I got: 2.7 Ohms).